Coutts fined 8.75 million pounds for money laundering failures

 "Its conduct fell well below the standards we expect and the size of the financial penalty demonstrates how seriously we view its failures."

-The FSA had previously fined Coutts, owned by Royal Bank of Scotland (RBS.L), 6.3 million pounds in November for failings related to the sale of a fund product during the run-up to the 2008 financial crisis.
+The FSA had previously fined Coutts, owned by Royal Bank of Scotland, 6.3 million pounds in November for failings related to the sale of a fund product during the run-up to the 2008 financial crisis.

 The latest fine comes after the FSA visited Coutts in October 2010 as part of a review into banks' management of high-risk money-laundering situations.